Toronto FC defender Nick Hagglund rewarded with contract extension

-Toronto FC has re-signed defender Nick Hagglund to a multi-year contraction extension.
+Toronto FC has rewarded defender Nick Hagglund with a new contract and signed Finnish centre back Johan Brunell.

+In recent months, Toronto has rewritten contracts for Hagglund, goalkeeper Clint Irwin and forward Tosaint Ricketts to keep them in the fold long-term.

+Hagglund’s new, improved deal replaces the current contract and includes longer term.

 The 24-year-old Hagglund, in his fourth year with the club, starts on the left side of coach Greg Vanney’s three-man backline.